 The old standby - the paperclip we have all come to know and love.
 Commonly known as the "GEM" Clip, named after a British outfit - Gem Manufacturing Limited - this clip design has become ubiquitous in the modern office.
 Perfectly capable, although maybe not too exciting, the GEM clip isn't going anywhere anytime soon.
 Buy Here

 A new take on an old favorite.
 The book dart might not be the most versatile player on the field, but it is a clip with a certain set of skills.
 If you have just a couple pages in a notebook you need to collate or looking for interesting binding option, the book dart is worth a look.
 Buy Here

 There are not a whole lot of fancy options when it comes to paper clips.
 It basically comes down to bling.
-This gold paper clip is a show stopper in the paper pairing world and tough to be when it comes to luxury clips.
+This gold paper clip is a show stopper in the paper pairing world and tough to beat when it comes to luxury clips.
 Buy Here